 ENERGY STAR® Challenge for Industry

-Hailing from the U.S. Environmental Protection Agency (EPA), the ENERGY STAR Challenge for Industry is a global call-to-action for manufacturing sites to reduce energy intensity, or the amount of energy used to make a product, by 10 percent within five years.
-Diesel reduced its energy intensity by more than 25 percent within two years, joining seven fellow Corning facilities that met or exceeded the goal, three of which have also held showcases.
+The ENERGY STAR Challenge for Industry is a global call-to-action for manufacturing sites to reduce energy intensity, or the amount of energy used to make a product, by 10 percent within five years.
+Corning's fiber plant in Concord, one of eight Corning sites to become a Challenge for Industry Achiever, reduced its energy intensity by more than 10 percent within two years.

 As part of the showcase, the facility’s site energy team members through Global Energy Management (GEM) hosted a poster session highlighting individual projects like LED lighting, manufacturing process improvements, and compressed air leak detection, all of which contributed to achieving the Challenge for Industry.
 The plant’s manager hosted the formal program, which included remarks from ENERGY STAR, Duke Energy, and division leadership.
 A tour of the facility followed.

 "We have gathered today to celebrate and showcase a perfect example of pollution prevention here at Corning's Concord Manufacturing Plant," Betsy Dutrow, director of Industrial Partnerships, ENERGY STAR, said to the audience of more than 50 people.
 "The Concord plant is part of Corning's broad Global Energy Management program and the acronym 'GEM' is used to describe that program.
 I think it's a very apt acronym.
 It is a gem for Corning.
 And that program has done tremendous amounts of work, and we're so proud to be associated with Corning and the work that you do."

 Clark Kinlin, executive vice president, Corning Optical Communications, spoke to Concord's achievement from the corporate level and commended the site energy team.